Vikuuu/Vikuuu.github.io/src/content/posts/building-git-part-6.md

 }
 ```

-I'm making use of the `testify` package, for asserts in testing, rather using the `go`'s _table-driven tests_
+I'm making use of the `testify` package, for asserts in testing, rather using the *Go's* table-driven tests_
 because I like this way.

 Run the test and it should pass(fingers crossed).